hashicorp/setup-signore-package/README.md

 ## Permissions

-Make sure you have `package: read` scope in your workflow, so that `GITHUB_TOKEN` can access the Docker image.
+If you are specifying granular permissions for your workflow be sure to include the `package: read` scope.
+This allows your action to use its `GITHUB_TOKEN` to pull the `signore` Docker image from the GitHub Container Registry.

 ```yaml
 permissions: